liferay/liferay-docs/discover/portal/articles/05-publishing-content-dynamically/04-publishing-assets.markdown

 clicking on the appropriate *Select* button.
 One button appears for each configured scope.
 By default, the available asset types include the following:

+- Blogs Entry
+- Bookmarks Entry
+- Bookmarks Folder
+- Calendar Event
+- Basic Document
+- Google Docs
+- Contract
+- Marketing Banner
+- Online Training
+- Sales Presentation
 - Documents Folder
-- Bookmarks Folder
-- Blogs Entry
+- Dynamic Data Lists Record
 - Message Boards Message
+- Basic Web Content
-- Web Content Instance
+- Web Content Folder
-- Bookmarks Entry
 - Wiki Page
-- Document
-- Web Content Folder

 You can select any number of assets to be displayed.
 Note, however, that there's a display setting called *Number of Items to Display* that determines the